Na (Chinese state)

+Na or Nuo (那; also written as 冉) was a minor vassal state of the Zhou dynasty.
+Its rulers were from the House of Ji (姬).

 History

-During the Zhou Dynasty in the 11th century BCE, the Duke of Zhou received orders from King Cheng of Zhou to announce an edict concerning descendants of the royal Ji (姬) family.
+During the Zhou dynasty in the 11th century BCE, the Duke of Zhou received orders from King Cheng of Zhou to announce an edict concerning descendants of the royal Ji (姬) family.
 The descendants were given land in the Shihui Bridge (拾回桥) area of Shayang County, where they established the State of Na (那国).